 "On a personal level, I can only hope that each aspect of each case I work on goes some way towards furthering the fair trial of persons charged with international crimes, the development of International Criminal Law and solidifying the Rule of Law."

 What drives you to do what you do?

 The situations and cases in ICL are extremely interesting, even from a purely intellectual point of view.

-The cases are often huge, covering large areas and numerous crime-bases over time-frames of up to several years, and so dedication, vision and sheer grit are required to gather all the evidence and to piece it together into a comprehensive whole.
+The cases are often huge, covering large areas and numerous crime bases over time frames of up to several years, and so dedication, vision and sheer grit are required to gather all the evidence and piece it together into a comprehensive whole.
 Taking the intellectual aspect out of it, and looking purely at the human element, these cases plunge into the depths of what humanity is capable of.
 Working on them is both gut-wrenching and intellectually absolutely fascinating.

 What sort of an impact would you like to make?

 As international criminal law operates on an enormous scale, for the most part, an individual’s impact is best made through contribution to the work of a team on a given case.
 However, on a personal level I can only hope that each aspect of each case I work on goes some way towards furthering the fair trial of persons charged with international crimes, the development of ICL and solidifying the rule of law.

 Your advice to young people entering the legal profession?